Preparing for management job interviews

-We are constantly amazed job seekers don’t homework on their employer prior to making one of the biggest decisions of their lives.
+We are constantly amazed job seekers don’t do their homework on their potential employer prior to making one of the biggest decisions of their lives.
 Before you attend an interview, Google the employer’s website.
 Find out all about them.
 Who are the managers, owners, how big/small is the employer.
 What does the companies’ office page say about the employer, who are the shareholders, directors?
 What other businesses do they own?
 Complete a Facebook search on the company, complete a general Google search on the company.
 The content will enable you to understand more about their company culture and where they are heading or not heading as may be the case.

 In a job interview, you can now talk knowledgeably about your research and this never fails to impress.
 The converse also applies in that a failure to complete any research shows disinterest in the role you have applied to.